rocketinventor/Material-Design-for-Sublime/README.md

 ## Setup

-Space Material will have several color choices.
+Materialfunk will have several color choices.
 The hope is to have as many as 9-15/18 of the official colour preferences available so that nearly all of the easily distinguishable material design colors can be used.
 You will be able to activate the theme by editing your user preferences.
 Go to: `Preferences -> Settings - User`.

 ### Additional customization